zylklab/mlbuffet/README.md

 ## Model Handling

 Some pre-trained models are already uploaded and can be updated manually through the `modelhost/models/` directory.
-However, new model uploading is supported by Fractal - ML Server.
+However, new model uploading is supported by MLBuffet.
 All Modelhost servers can access the directory of models, so they share a pool of common models.

 Several methods for model handling can be used from the API: